centre-for-humanities-computing/danish-foundation-models/docs/datasheets/danews.md

 ## Deduplication

-The deduplication removed all documents with a 13-gram similarity higher than 80% following the MinHash algorithm [1] using 128 permutations.
+The deduplication removed all documents with a 13-gram Jaccard similarity higher than 80% following the MinHash algorithm [1] using 128 permutations.
 The MinHash algorithm is a probabilistic data structure for approximating the Jaccard similarity between two sets.